 While miles won’t count towards million miler status in 2021, American will waive the flight spending requirement for Gold, Platinum, and Platinum Pro status for customers who spend $30,000 on their American credit cards.
 All miles that post to your account between 1/1/21-12/31/21 will count for that requirement.

-Update: With American flying from Dallas and JFK to Tel Aviv next year, and rumors of adding Miami to Tel Aviv as well, will you save up AA miles and try to reach lifetime elite status via credit card spending in 2020?
+Update, 7/26: With American flying from Dallas and JFK to Tel Aviv in 2021, and rumors of adding Miami to Tel Aviv as well, will you save up AA miles and try to reach lifetime elite status via credit card spending in 2020?

 American had web specials from Dallas to Tel Aviv for as low as 20K miles before they pushed off the launch of that flight due to COVID-19, hopefully we’ll see some mileage bargains when they relaunch Tel Aviv flights!

 Originally posted on 7/6/20: